jmbourdaret/pydl2osmand/README.md

 ##  Why  ?
 For years , I've been a big fan of the android app **OruxMaps**, for it's offline and raster capabilities.
-Recently, I've discovered that **OsmAnd** also has some (little known) raster/offline features.
+Recently , I've discovered that **OsmAnd** also has some (little known) raster/offline features.
 And so I switched to **OsmAnd** and needed to port all my offline maps to it.

 The GUI tools above are great for building **mbtiles** files. which are nicely supported by **OruxMaps**, but not by OsmAnd.
 Also, I prefer a command-line tool for this kind of job.